tjthouhid/Corona-India-Live-Update/README.md

 # Corona India Live Update

-This Plugin get live data from https://www.mohfw.gov.in/ and update to your wordpress Database in every 30min.
+This Plugin get live data from https://www.mohfw.gov.in/ and update to your wordpress Database in every 30 minute.

 You can then use Shortcode to See the live update on your website.

 ## Here how you can use it :

 ```
 [corona-ilu-info name='confirmed_case']
 ```